-In recent years, there has been a rise of professionals starting their own businesses.
-To save money, many newly minted entrepreneurs work from home.
-But if they set up offices in their basements, they could be soon wheezing and coughing.
+With the onset of the Coronavirus pandemic, there has been a rise of professionals working from home.
+But if you set up offices in your basement, you could be soon wheezing and coughing.
 And the problem never seems to go away.

 That’s because these barons of the basement are probably subjected to long-term mold exposure, since basements are often moist, and moisture and mold go hand-in-hand.